simoncblyth/opticks/docs/opticks.rst

 The reason for the extremes of caution regarding version combinations of drivers is that the interface to the GPU is via kernel extensions where if anything goes wrong there is no safety net.
-A bad kernel extension will cause kernel panics, your machine crashes and continue to crash until the bad driver is removed (on macOS the removal can be done by resetting NVRAM).
+A bad kernel extension will cause kernel panics, your machine crashes and continues to crash until the bad driver is removed (on macOS the removal can be done by resetting NVRAM).